Where To See Puffins in Newfoundland, Canada

 Northern gannets at Cape St. Mary’s Ecological Reserve

-If you like birdwatching, Cape St. Mary’s is the place for you.
+If you like birdwatching in general, Cape St. Mary’s is the place for you.

 The most popular spot is Bird Rock, one of the largest nesting sites for thousands of northern gannets.
-You can also see puffins, razorbills, cormorants and common murres, among others.
+While puffins are not common here, you will see northern gannets, razorbills, cormorants and common murres, among others.
 There’s a 1.3 kilometre path to the main viewing station to watch the action at Bird Rock.

 The interpretive centre, which provides guided hikes, is open from early May until early October.